fgtclb/academic-projects/Documentation/Templates/Index.rst

 Templates
 =========

-This chapter is all about templating EXT:academic_jobs
+This chapter is all about templating EXT:academic_projects

 ..  toctree::
     :maxdepth: 5